 Credit on acceptance of thesis.
 Graded CR/NC.

-Online Master’s in Human Security and Geospatial Intelligence (34 units)
+Master’s in Human Security and Geospatial Intelligence (34 units)

-The USC online Master of Science in Human Security and Geospatial Intelligence degree provides students with an understanding of where human security has both stability and instability.
+The USC Master of Science in Human Security and Geospatial Intelligence degree provides students with an understanding of where human security has both stability and instability.
 This degree connects collaborative and interrelated sciences and disciplines and provides a set of viable tools for graduate-level planning and leadership on future human security and geospatial intelligence (GEOINT) work within the U.S. DoD, U.S. State Department, related U.S. support/non-governmental agencies and within comparable international organizations.

 Learning Objectives